goyalpramod/goyalpramod.github.io/_blogs/evolution_of_LLMs.markdown

 Today's largest language models increasingly rely on MoE architectures, making this paper's contributions more relevant than ever.
 The ability to scale to trillion-parameter models while maintaining reasonable training costs has become essential for pushing the boundaries of AI capabilities.

-[I was supposed to finish 2018 section today but I need a day or two though.
-You can read it if you wish, but it's not refined.]

 ## 2018: BERT and Early Innovations

 ### ULMFiT